medmanager/frontend/README.md

 ### Define Environment Variables

-If User haven't already, in the root of the project create a `.env` file.
+If you haven't already, in the root of the project create a `.env` file.
 Inside of the file define an `API_URL` like so:

 ```
 API_URL=http://127.0.0.1:4000
 ```

-If running the backend on your local machine AND in an emulator, use the appropriate local host IP address for the platform User are running on.
-If User are running on `android` then the host should be `10.0.2.2`, otherwise it should be `127.0.0.1`.
+If running the backend on your local machine AND in an emulator, use the appropriate local host IP address for the platform you are running on.
+If you are running on `android` then the host should be `10.0.2.2`, otherwise it should be `127.0.0.1`.

 If running the backend on your local machine AND on a physical device, use your networks IP address as the host.